Magnas55/5143-Adv-Operating-Systems/Assignments/P01/README.md

 - Serwes Bhatta

 ## Project Summary
-Shells are integral to our interactions with computers.
-This project develops a Python-based shell mimicking typical shell functionalities.
-Here's an outline of the essential behaviors our shell exhibits:

 Following its initialization, the program consistently executes these steps:
 - Captures a line from the standard input (`getch()`).